Dynamical analysis of coupled curvature-matter scenario in viable $f(R)$ dark energy models at de Sitter phase: Conclusion

-Since our study primarily revolves around investigating matter-curvature interaction in viable $f(R)$ dark energy models during the de-sitter phase, this specific phase constrains the grand equation of state parameter ($\omega_{\rm tot.}$) to be equal to -1.
-This constraint, in turn, imposes limitations on the selection of the dynamical variable $X_3$ at 2.
-With this consideration, we have analyzed the 2-D phase space defined by variables $X_1$ and $X_2$ in the presence of interacting curvature-matter interaction for both the generalized $\Lambda$-CDM model and the power-law model.
+Since our study primarily revolves around investigating matter-curvature interaction in viable $f(R)$ dark energy models during the de Sitter phase.
+The constraint imposed by the grand equation of state (EoS) parameter during this phase leads to the value $\omega_{\rm tot.} = -1$.
+Eq.(\ref{eq:d8}) demonstrates that this specific condition results in a constant value for the dynamical variable $X_3 = 2$.
+Additionally, at this particular value of $X_3$, the deceleration parameter ($q$) is also determined to be $-1$.
+To understand the 2-D phase space behavior of $X_1$ and $X_2$ in this coupled system, we set the variable $X_3$ based on the behavior of the de Sitter phase in the presence of interacting curvature-matter interaction.
+This analysis is conducted for both the generalized $\Lambda$-CDM model and the power-law model.
 In the phase portrait of each model, we have included all critical points that exhibit physical behavior concerning critical matter density at selected benchmark values of model parameters ($bc$ or $n$) and coupling strength ($\alpha$).
 In the generalized $\Lambda$-CDM scenario, we have identified a model parameter-dependent critical point $P_2$ as an attractor, while in the power-law scenario, a model parameter-independent critical point $P_1$ has been identified as an attractor.
 Both attractors satisfy all physicality criteria and are situated within the shared region of magenta and yellow in the phase plot.
 The cosmological coincidence between the curvature-driven dark energy and dark matter is highlighted by the green line, where the energy densities of both sectors are equal.
-The attractor points are also near this line, indicating that the cosmological coincidence between dark energy and dark matter is achieved by introducing this specific form of interaction during the de-sitter phase.\\
+The attractor points are also near this line, indicating that the cosmological coincidence between dark energy and dark matter is achieved by introducing this specific form of interaction during the de Sitter phase.
+Evolution of dynamical variables $X_1$ and $X_2$ offers valuable insights into the behavior of the selected $f(R)$ gravity model at permissible benchmark points (three benchmark values for generalized $\Lambda$-CDM model and four for power-law model).
+Given our emphasis on exploring this study within the de Sitter phase of the universe, our focus lies specifically on investigating the dynamical variables ($X_1$ and $X_2$) behavior from late-time to the distant future, rather than dwelling on the highly unstable early epochs.
+Both variables for both models have demonstrated asymptotic stability near the critical points, utilizing the chosen values of the benchmark points.\\